mmurdoch/Vengeance/README.txt

 ========
 Vengeance
 ========
-Vengeance is a text-based adventure game engine created as an exercise in Python backward compatibility.
+Vengeance is a text-based game engine created as an exercise in Python backward compatibility.

 Prerequisites